siderolabs/talos/website/content/v1.8/talos-guides/network/ingress-firewall.md

     except: 172.20.0.1/32
 ```

-The first document configures the default action for the ingress traffic, which can be either `accept` or `block`, with the default being `accept`.
+The first document configures the default action for ingress traffic, which can be either `accept` or `block`, with the default being `accept`.
-If the default action is set to `accept`, then all the ingress traffic will be allowed, unless there is a matching rule that blocks it.
+If the default action is set to `accept`, then all ingress traffic will be allowed, unless there is a matching rule that blocks it.
-If the default action is set to `block`, then all the ingress traffic will be blocked, unless there is a matching rule that allows it.
+If the default action is set to `block`, then all ingress traffic will be blocked, unless there is a matching rule that allows it.

-With either `accept` or `block`, the traffic is always allowed on the following network interfaces:
+With either `accept` or `block`, traffic is always allowed on the following network interfaces:

 * `lo`
 * `siderolink`
 * `kubespan`

-In the `block` mode:
+In `block` mode:

 * ICMP and ICMPv6 traffic is also allowed with a rate limit of 5 packets per second
 * traffic between Kubernetes pod/service subnets is allowed (for native routing CNIs)